hansroland/reflex-dom-inbits/tutorial.md

 ## The Basic Ideas of Functional Reactive Programming

 Normally input functions are impure.
 Assume a function *getChar* that reads a single character from the keyboard.
-For different invocations the function *getChar*  normally returns a different character, depending on the key that was pressed on the keyboad .
+For different calls the function *getChar*  normally returns a different character, depending on the key that was pressed on the keyboad .
 Therefore such a function is not a pure Haskell function.
 As everybody knows Haskell uses monadic IO actions to avoid impure functions.
 Functional Reactive Programming (FRP) takes an other approach.
-All potentially impure functions have a time parameter and the FRP system makes sure, that every call to such a function is done with a new time value.
+All potentially impure functions have a time parameter and the FRP system makes sure, that every call to such a function is done with a new and unique time value.

 In pseudo code: